Savenhart/Cernun/README.md

 # Cernun
-A simulated ecosystem with neural network using Java, deep learnin and angular 8/9
+A simulated ecosystem with neural network using Java, deep learning and angular 8/9